pytorch/ios-demo-app/ViT4MNIST/README.md

 ### 1. Prepare the Model (Optional)

-On a Terminal, with PyTorch 1.7 installed, run:
+On a Terminal, with PyTorch 1.7 and [einops](https://pypi.org/project/einops/) installed, run :
 ```
 python mnist_vit.py
 ```

 The model definition in `vit_pytorch.py` and training code in `mnist_vit.py` are mostly taken from the blog [here](https://towardsdatascience.com/a-demonstration-of-using-vision-transformers-in-pytorch-mnist-handwritten-digit-recognition-407eafbc15b0).
-After the training, which takes about 20 minutes on a MacBook Pro, the model is converted to TorchScript and saved as `vit4mnist.pth`, which should be the same as the one already added in the app project.
+After the training, which takes about 20 minutes on a MacBook Pro, the model is saved as   `vit4mnist.pt` and then dynamic-quantized, converted to TorchScript, optimized, and saved as `vit4mnist.pth`, which should be the same as the one already added in the app project.

 ### 2. Use LibTorch